COVID: Is it safe to get vaccinated in pregnancy? | DW | 06.05.2021

 On average, pregnant women are about as at risk as people aged 70 to 84 years.

-"I would have welcomed better advice from the German Society for Gynecology and the Robert Koch Institute [Germany's government agency responsible for disease control and prevention, the ed.] for pregnant people in the workplace," she says.
+"I would have welcomed better advice from the German Society for Gynecology and the Robert Koch Institute [Germany's government agency responsible for disease control and prevention — Editor's note] for pregnant people in the workplace," she said.

 Expert organizations for gynecology in Germany, who want to see vaccinations for pregnant and breastfeeding women, cite the V-safe COVID-19 Vaccine Pregnancy Registry at the US Centers for Disease Control and Prevention (CDC).